paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 38

-**Texto original:**
-A company is hosting a static website on Amazon S3 and is using Amazon Route 53 for DNS.
-The website is...

-**Tradução:**
 Uma empresa hospeda um site estático no S3 e deseja reduzir a latência global para os usuários.

 **Resposta correta:**